top of page

 The verb 'segregate' has its roots in Latin and can be dissected to reveal its etymology.
 It originates from the Latin word 'segregare,' where 'se-' is a prefix meaning 'apart' or 'separate,' and 'gregare' comes from 'grex,' meaning 'flock' or 'group.'
 Thus, 'segregate' etymologically signifies the act of 'setting apart' or 'dividing into separate groups.'
 Over time, this term came to be associated with the divisive practice of separating people or groups based on characteristics like race, ethnicity, religion, gender, or other distinguishing factors.
 The historical connotations of 'segregate' are laden with social and political implications, particularly in the context of racial segregation in the United States during the civil rights era, which underscores the significance of its etymology.

-Quiz: Find the meaning of the verb segregate:
+Find the correct meaning of the verb segregate:

 Try Again!